ClearBlade/ia-microfrontends/README.md

 ### How to use one of these microfrontends

 - If you'd like to use an existing mfe, you only need to provide a url within the IA app that points to the released mfe.
-- Urls are in the format of: `https://cdn.jsdelivr.net/gh/ClearBlade/ia-microfrontends@RELEASE_VERSION/CATEGORY/dist/MFE_ENTRY_NAME.js` (e.g. `https://cdn.jsdelivr.net/gh/ClearBlade/ia-microfrontends@0.0.1/dist/gateStatus.js`).
+- Urls are in the format of: `https://cdn.jsdelivr.net/gh/ClearBlade/ia-microfrontends@RELEASE_VERSION/CATEGORY/dist/MFE_ENTRY_NAME.js` (e.g. `https://cdn.jsdelivr.net/gh/ClearBlade/ia-microfrontends@0.0.1/dist/GateStatus.js`).

 ### Adding a new category

 1. First make sure your category corresponds to a new mfe insertion point within Intelligent Assets.
-2. Create a new category directory that matches the name of the insertion point type of your mfe.
+2. Create a new category directory that relates to the name of the insertion point type of your mfe.

 ### Adding a new mfe to a category

 1. Create a new directory within the category directory (e.g. src/attributeViewWidgets/GateStatus/)
 2. Add a new entry point to the webpack.config.js, pointing to your entry file.
+Please follow the naming convention for your webpack entry point of `<CategoryName>_<YourMfeName>`.
 See other entry files regarding usage of `singleSpaReact` to understand how to set up your file.
 3. Local development:
    - `npm run start` from the root the repository.
 This will run all entry points in the webpack.config.js.
    - You should be able to point to your individual mfe entry point url with this format: `//localhost:8081/gateStatus.js`.